jethornton/flexgui/docs_flex/source/spindle.rst

 	Spindle Speed Setting, QLabel, spindle_speed_setting_lb

 .. note:: Spindle Commanded Speed does not show override.
-Spindle Actual Speed is actual speed including override.
+Spindle Actual Speed is actual commanded speed including override.

 .. note:: The digitCount property of the LCD must be large enough to display the whole number.

+..
+NOTE:: To get actual spindle speed you need to connect the spindle encoder to an encoder component and use the encoder.N.velocity-rpm float out connected to a HAL float label.

 On start-up, Flex will check for the following items in the [SPINDLE_0] section of the .ini file